-Noel McCauley who is blind, and has represented Ireland in the Special Olympics, has sold the magazine in Enniskillen, Galway and Sligo
+Noel, who is blind, has represented Ireland in the Special Olympics.

 When there were no jobs and everyone was out of work, I had a job selling the Big Issue magazine.
 That allowed me to provide for my family.

-Paul O'Connor has been selling the Big Issue for over twenty years in Athlone, outside the Bank of Ireland in town, and despite a recent diagnosis of Motor Neurone Disease, continues to do so.
+Paul has sold the Big Issue for over 20 years, and, despite a recent diagnosis of Motor Neurone Disease, continues to do so.